TobikoData/sqlmesh/docs/concepts/audits.md

 # Auditing
 Audits are one of the tools SQLMesh provides to validate your models.
 Along with [tests](tests.md), they are a great way to ensure the quality of your data and to build trust in it across your organization.
+Unlike tests, audits are used to validate the output of a model after every evaluation.

 A comprehensive suite of audits can identify data issues upstream, whether they are from your vendors or other teams.
 Audits also empower your data engineers and analysts to work with confidence by catching problems early as they work on new features or make updates to your models.